abuxolugo/abuxolugo.github.io/publications.md

 ## Conference Presentations

+Buxó-Lugo, A. & Kurumada, C. (2019, March).
+That was a question?: Accommodating variability in intonation interpretations.
+Talk presented at CUNY 2019: Conference on Human Sentence Processing, Boulder, CO.

 Buxó-Lugo, A. & Kurumada, C. (2018, November).
 Navigating variability in question-statement prosody.
 Poster presented at the 59th Annual Meeting of the Psychonomic Society, New Orleans, LA.

 Buxó-Lugo, A., Nourani, S., & Kurumada, C. (2018, October).
 Accommodating variations in pragmatic interpretation of intonation contours.
 Poster presented at Experimental and Theoretical Advances in Prosody, Amherst, MA. [[pdf]]({{site.baseurl}}/assets/ETAP_Poster_QS_Adaptation.pdf)